 more altitude and cover much more ground with

 infrequent stops.
-Another will be for photographers
+Another will often be for

-and wildlife enthusiasts, possibly covering
+photographers and wildlife enthusiasts, which

 Some trips will offer one or more activities